 - Has the older adult been under mental stress or experienced an acute disease in the last several months?

 - What is your senior loved one’s body mass index (BMI)?
 A BMI of 18.5 or lower may signify that the person is not eating enough, while a BMI of 30 or higher can indicate obesity.

 If you find through answering these questions that a loved one could be experiencing problems with nutrition, it’s a good idea to consult with his or her doctor.
 Effraim Home Care can also help improve health and wellbeing for seniors through our services like:

 - Preparing meals

 - And more

-Our skilled caregivers in Philadelphia, PA are caring, background checked and available for as much or as little care as needed.
-You can reach us online via our contact form or call our care team at (215) 826-7422 to learn more about avoiding malnutrition in seniors and how we can provide a caregiver in Philadelphia, PA that residents trust most.
+Our skilled home caregivers in Philadelphia, PA and nearby areas are caring, background checked and available for as much or as little care as needed.
+You can reach us online via our contact form or call our care team at (215) 826-7422 to learn more about avoiding malnutrition in seniors and how we can provide a caregiver that you know you can trust.
 To learn more about all of the areas we serve, please see our full service area here.